KiddanApp/KiddanApp/README.md

 ```
 (Note: Run from the punjabi-tutor-backend/ directory.
 Ensure virtual environment is activated if using one.)
 5. Visit `http://localhost:8000/docs` to test endpoints.

+## Deployment

+This app is configured for deployment on Railway with MongoDB.
+Railway automatically provides the `MONGODB_URL` environment variable.

 ## API Endpoints